tbanj/react_video_chat/README.md

 ## Introduction

-This is a code repository for the corresponding video tutorial.

-In this tutorial, we're going to build and deploy a React Video Chat Application using WebRTC.
+This is a code repository that consist codes to build and deploy a React Video Chat Application using WebRTC.

 Setup: